swimhiking/GeoExtApp/Readme.md

 # GeoExtApp

-This project is building web map using pure Open Source products GeoExt3(Sencha Ext6, OpenLayers3).
+This project is building web map using pure Open Source products GeoExt3(Sencha Ext6, OpenLayers3 and MapGuide Layer).